mattslay/GoFish/.github/ISSUE_TEMPLATE/bug_report.md

 _What is the actual result of the above steps?_

+## 📷 Debugging Info
+Please add screenshots of
+- Error Message
+- Windows from the debugger
+     - Trace window
+     - Locals window
+     - Call stack window

 ## 📷 Screenshots

-_Are there any useful screenshots?
+_Are there any other useful screenshots?
 WinKey+Shift+S and then just paste them directly into the form_